 Solution

-A Competitor compare landing page was created to provide visiting customers a resource to see how we compare to other direct-to-consumer(DTC) brands.
+Designed a comparison page showcasing review counts, BBB ratings, and T&N’s unique value props, with a clear lead-in guiding users to our full mattress lineup.
+A competitor compare landing page was created to provide visiting customers a resource to see how we compare to other direct-to-consumer(DTC) brands.
 This page would lead to our very own mattress compare page where users could see our entire mattress lineup.

 Goal